General enquiries: 0800 326 5559

 No matter which option you choose, the fact that you have chosen to seek help and attend treatment is extremely commendable.

-Alcohol rehab and detox in Bradford
+Alcohol rehab and alcohol detox in Bradford

-Person holding medication and tea at rehab
+Recovering alcoholic holding medication and tea during detox at rehab in Bradford

 Over seven-to-ten days, you will slowly decrease the amount of alcohol you consume until you are no longer ingesting this substance at all.